ElkonLab/RNA-seq_length_bias/README.md

 1. mkdir length_bias\
 2. cd length_bias\
 3. git clone https://github.com/ElkonLab/RNA-seq_length_bias.git\
-or download the folder
+or directly download the folder

-For running example see Running_example.docx or create it by yourself from using R markdown from the file Running_example.Rmd
+For running example see Running_example.html or create it by yourself in different format using R markdown with the file Running_example.Rmd

 There are 4 steps in the anslysis: